Sijjin: Sunni Islam

+The idea that Sijjin is the place after Iblis was cast out from heaven, is also held by other Sunni scholars, such as Abu Ishaq al-Tha'labi and Nasafi.

 Shia tradition

 According to some Shia traditions, the enemies of Ahl al-Bayt are created from the earth of Sijjin.

 Sufi cosmology

 According to Annemarie Schimmel, traditional Sufi leaders linked the seven gates of hell each to a specific sin.
 This image of an ethical hell often associates each sin with a specific body part.
 Al-Futuhat al-Makkiyya, written between 1203 and 1240 by Ibn Arabi, visualises this idea, correlating each layer of hell to one specific body part, sijjin being the gravest: jahannam – feet, al-jahim – genitals, al-sa'ir – belly, saqar – hands, laza – tongue, al-hutama – ears, sijjin – eyes.

 According to al-Ghazali otherworld (akhira) is a dream like realm unfolding its existence postmortem.
 In his work The Incoherence of the Philosophers, he explains that this doesn't lower the deceased experience of the afterlife, but they perceive pleasure and pain like when they were alive.
 According to The Alchemy of Happiness, sijjin will be a manifestation of the earthly life, presented to those who pursued worldy matters instead of religious bliss.
 The earthly world turns out to be a prison, and their bodily desires manifest as chains binding them to the earthly world, which turns out to be a prison (sijjin), surrounded by tempations they gave in, embodied by devils (shayāṭīn).